Child Custody and Visitation Attorney In The Woodlands

 How can I explain my divorce to my child?

-When it comes to educating your child about your divorce, it’s best to talk with them preemptively, rather than waiting for them to come to you with questions.
+When it comes to educating your child about your divorce, it’s best to talk with them preemptively rather than waiting for them to come to you with questions.
 An immediate discussion can help calm many fears, and it’s important to have a dialogue with your child, not a lecture.
-The topic may come as a shock to your child, and they may not want to know details until later.
-It’s best to let your child have plenty of room to be upset—let them know that you’re there and able to explain anything to them.
+The topic may shock your child, and they may not want to know the details until later.
+It’s best to let your child have plenty of room to be upset—let them know you’re there and can explain anything to them.
 Try to answer their questions as openly and honestly as possible.
 Having your spouse with you can help to ensure that neither of you is leaving your child’s life.

 Do I need an attorney if my spouse and I agree on the terms of custody?

-It’s in yours and your spouse’s best interest to hire an attorney.
+Hiring an attorney is in your and your spouse’s best interest.
 If you agree completely on all of the terms, you can hire just a single lawyer, which is less expensive and will be more efficient.
-However, what is an agreement today may come up as a disagreement later, and it’s good to have everything in writing so that you can distinguish a set agreement from a false memory or deception.
-An attorney or mediator can create a legally-binding document that you can use to enforce visitation, custody, or even support agreements.
+However, what is an agreement today may come up as a disagreement later, and it’s good to have everything in writing to distinguish a set agreement from a false memory or deception.
+An attorney or mediator can create a legally binding document that you can use to enforce visitation, custody, or even support agreements.

 What are the top factors considered when determining child custody?